Insulin resistance: Hyperinsulinemic euglycemic clamp

 The gold standard for investigating and quantifying insulin resistance is the "hyperinsulinemic euglycemic clamp," so-called because it measures the amount of glucose necessary to compensate for an increased insulin level without causing hypoglycemia.
 It is a type of glucose clamp technique.
 The test is rarely performed in clinical care, but is used in medical research, for example, to assess the effects of different medications.
 The rate of glucose infusion commonly is referred to in diabetes literature as the GINF value.

 The procedure takes about two hours.
 Through a peripheral vein, insulin is infused at 10–120 mU per m2 per minute.
 In order to compensate for the insulin infusion, glucose 20% is infused to maintain blood sugar levels between 5 and 5.5 mmol/L. The rate of glucose infusion is determined by checking the blood sugar levels every five to ten minutes.

-The rate of glucose infusion during the last thirty minutes of the test determines insulin sensitivity.
-If high levels (7.5 mg/min or higher) are required, the patient is insulin-sensitive.
-Very low levels (4.0 mg/min or lower) indicate that the body is resistant to insulin action.
-Levels between 4.0 and 7.5 mg/min are not definitive, and suggest "impaired glucose tolerance," an early sign of insulin resistance.
+The insulin sensitivity is determined by the rate of glucose infusion during the last thirty minutes of the test.
+If high levels (7.5 mg/min or higher) are needed, the patient is considered insulin-sensitive.
+Conversely, very low levels (4.0 mg/min or lower) indicate insulin resistance.
+Levels falling between 4.0 and 7.5 mg/min are not conclusive and suggest "impaired glucose tolerance," which is an early indication of insulin resistance.

-This basic technique may be enhanced significantly by the use of glucose tracers.
-Glucose may be labeled with either stable or radioactive atoms.
-Commonly used tracers are 3-3H glucose (radioactive), 6,6 2H-glucose (stable) and 1-13C Glucose (stable).
-Prior to beginning the hyperinsulinemic period, a 3h tracer infusion enables one to determine the basal rate of glucose production.
-During the clamp, the plasma tracer concentrations enable the calculation of whole-body insulin-stimulated glucose metabolism, as well as the production of glucose by the body (i.e., endogenous glucose production).
+This fundamental technique can be greatly enhanced through the utilization of glucose tracers.
+Glucose can be labeled with either stable or radioactive atoms.
+Commonly employed tracers include 3-3H glucose (radioactive), 6,6 2H-glucose (stable), and 1-13C glucose (stable).
+Prior to initiating the hyperinsulinemic phase, a 3-hour tracer infusion allows for the determination of the basal rate of glucose production.
+Throughout the clamp, the plasma tracer concentrations facilitate the computation of whole-body insulin-stimulated glucose metabolism, as well as the production of glucose by the body. (i.e., endogenous glucose production).